 Guidance for the Remote Delivery of Dental Exams

-The guidance and regulations below are only relevent to Dental Examinations with a remote written element (Surpass) and should be read carefully in conjunction with the Examination Regulations for the examination you are applying for.
+The guidance and regulations below are only relevant to dental examinations with a remote written element (Surpass) and should be read carefully in conjunction with the Examination Regulations for the examination you are applying for.

 Guidance and Regulations for Remote Invigilation (Surpass)